-A/N - 2013 Update: This is actually an old story that I've been updating, which was originally co-conceived by myself and FP user Arene back in high school in 2006.
-We've drifted badly apart since then (TMI: such that we are quite depressingly apparently not even on each other's wedding invite list anymore.
-Still, I hope it was a lovely wedding and I wish her and her wife all the best).
-That along with the fact that I'd done the majority of the original writing means I'm currently captaining this story solo, but she still deserves equal credit for the conception and planning of this story, including most of its characters and plot.
+A/N: This is actually an old story that I've been updating, which was originally co-conceived by myself and FP user Arene back in high school in 2006.
+We've drifted badly apart since then; that along with the fact that I'd done the majority of the original writing means I'm currently captaining this story solo, but she still deserves equal credit for the conception and planning of this story, including most of its characters and plot.

-This story is set in January of 2007.
-There will be semi-frequent musical references, (usually in the form of lyrics) but in the world of this story post-2006 Broadway musicals do not yet exist.
-Also, I'll try to include a list of referenced musicals at the end of each chapter.
+This story is set in January of 2007, and I don't want to try and update it to be modern, because I'm more comfortable speaking to what it was like to be a high school student back when I actually was one.
+(This notably means no smartphones - the first iphone came out in June of 2007.)
+Also, there will be semi-frequent musical references, (usually in the form of lyrics) but in the world of this story post-2006 Broadway musicals do not yet exist.
+I'll try to include a list of referenced musicals at the end of each chapter.

 For some bizarre reason FP hates asterisks as line breaks. ##### (center aligned) reflects scene change. #(left aligned) indicates a perspective change within the same scene. /Song lyrics are written like this/

 Constantine squinted at the building in front of him, sizing it up.
 Made of brick, lots of over-sized windows, big double door for an entrance.
 Yep, definitely looked like a high school.
 Not exactly an identical building, of course, but not so different from his old one.

 No, the differences were in the things all around the building.
 The trees, for one.
 There were quite a few more of them, and several different kinds than Constantine was used to seeing.
 Of course, that was somewhat difficult to say for certain when so few of them had leaves.

 The biggest difference, of course—the biggest thing that made it clear that he was in a new place?